stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

 <p style="margin-top:0.3cm;">I am senior researcher at <a href="https://vatt.fi/en/frontpage">VATT Institute for Economic Research</a> (Helsinki).
 </p>

 <p style="margin-top:0.3cm;">My research interests are in Labour and Health economics.
-In my research I use a wide range of data sources, including population-wide register data, psychiatric test scores measuring cognitive and non-cognitive ability, and genetic variants, to highlight the sources of individual differences in socioeconomic status (primarily income and health) over the life cycle.
+In my research I use a wide range of data sources, including population-wide matched employer-employee and health registers, psychiatric test scores measuring cognitive and non-cognitive ability, and genetic variants, to highlight the sources of individual differences in socioeconomic status (primarily income and health) over the life cycle.
 <!-- You can read more in detail about my research in my Research statement "here".  -->
 </p>